flabbergast/enstix/README.md

    FAT12-formatted 64kB USB drive, again read-only.
 This one can be made writable by again connecting via Serial and issuing the proper command.
+ - At this point, the storage works as a normal (64kB "big") SCSI disk - you can repartition and reformat to your liking.
+Its contents are stored on the AVR stick, encrypted with AES.
  - The Keyboard is not doing anything at the moment.

-The point is that the image of the second (potentially writable) USB drive is in fact stored encrypted directly in the flash of the atxmega128a3, so the whole setup acts as an encrypted USB drive.
+So the whole shebang is about making the AVR stick into an encrypted USB storage.

 To use the Serial on Windows machines, an `.inf` file is provided (not tested).
 Note that it doesn't install any driver, it just lets Windows